By PAUL SOUTHWELL

 DF: “Yeah, we are considering that.
 Yeah, let’s see what happens.”

-HM: So, if you look at the album as a whole, that there’s so many different influences in it.
+HM: So, if you look at the album as a whole there’re so many different influences in it.
 Some parts I can hear elements of say Rush, because of delay and chorus effects.

 DF: “It’s not really that big of an influence on me.
 I have checked some of their songs but not the whole catalogue.
 I do like prog metal, but I’m more into Dream Theater, who are obviously influenced by Rush and symphony acts.
 But for Rush, I only had a little scratch of the surface.”